virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 	}
 }
 ```
-In this case the filter result will be the next:
+In this case, the filtering result will be the following:
 ![targetNodesFilter](/img/targetNodesFilter.jpg)

 ##Custom buttons